 New Research: Consumers Share Opinions on Health Care Price and Propensity to Shop

-One of central components of health care transparency is helping people see and understand expected health care costs specific to their insurance benefits.
+One of central components of health care price transparency is helping people see and understand expected health care costs specific to their insurance benefits.
 This helps minimize surprise bills and empowers consumers to take control of their health care spending by planning for and shopping for care whenever possible.
-In HealthSparq’s most recent health care consumer survey, we asked 967 health plan members how they research health care prices, whether they understand their out-of-pocket estimates and if they trust the cost information received from their health plans.
+In HealthSparq’s most recent health care consumer survey, we asked 967 health plan members how they research health care price, whether they understand their out-of-pocket estimates and if they trust the cost information received from their health plans.